TRUST-UP: Trustworthy Reinforcement learning Using Safe Techniques for UAV Pursuit: Simulation Results

 In this section, we design a set of numerical simulations involving two target-pursuit multicopter experiments to verify the effectiveness and safety of the proposed method.
 Specifically, two follower UAVs operate in the same environment, each tasked with tracking a corresponding target UAV, while navigating around obstacles and subject to unknown disturbances.
 To achieve this, we adopt the Soft Actor-Critic (SAC)~\cite{haarnoja1861soft}, an off-policy, model-free reinforcement learning algorithm, as the nominal control input for the followers.

-In the model-free RL framework, the control action $\pi_i$ is generated by the SAC policy for the $i$-th pursuer, which is trained to enable a follower agent to maintain a specified tracking range from its target in an obstacle-free environment without disturbances.
+In the model-free RL framework, the control action $\pi_i$ is generated by the SAC policy for the $i$-th pursuer, which is trained to enable a follower UAV to maintain a specified tracking range from its target in an obstacle-free environment without disturbances.
 The objective is to develop an RL control strategy for tracking that can later be integrated with safety constraints.
 To train the SAC policy for the pursuer’s control actions, the reward function $r(x_i, \pi_i)$ is designed to encourage the $i$-th pursuer's position $x_i$ remaining within a desired distance range $[r_1, R_1]$ to the target position $p_0$.
 The reward function is formulated as:

 The reward function~\eqref{reward f} is designed to capture the relationship between tracking error and reward, assigning larger rewards for small errors and diminishing rewards as the error increases.
-This structure prevents the reward from approaching zero for large errors, aiding numerical stability and discouraging significant deviations from the target.
-The SAC policy is trained over $1500$ episodes and the time interval between each step is 0.1$s$ for each dimension of pursuer's acceleration.
+This structure prevents the reward from approaching zero for large errors, aiding numerical stability and discouraging significant deviations from the target. {Note that the policies in~\eqref{reward f} may suffer from suboptimal convergence due to non-smooth reward gradients.
+However, the proposed safety filter decouples system safety from RL convergence.
+Even if the SAC agent outputs suboptimal commands, the deterministic safety filter actively intervenes to guarantee the safety of the human trust radii.} The SAC policy is trained over $1500$ episodes and the time interval between each step is 0.1$s$ for each dimension of pursuer's acceleration.
 Figure~\ref{fig_training} illustrates the average return training curves for the SAC algorithms.
 The results indicate that training a SAC-based target pursuit controller fails due to the challenges of balancing multiple safety constraints during target maneuvers, which significantly increases the training complexity and can lead to failure.
-To ensure safety, the CBF-QP-based algorithm~\eqref{QP}, as outlined in Algorithm~\ref{alg:safety_rl_execution}, is employed for two pursuit agents after training, enabling safe tracking of their respective targets while accounting for disturbances, obstacles, sensing range and input saturation.
+To ensure safety, the CBF-QP-based algorithm~\eqref{QP}, as outlined in Algorithm~\ref{alg:safety_rl_execution}, is employed for two pursuit UAVs after training, enabling safe tracking of their respective targets while accounting for disturbances, obstacles, sensing range and input saturation. {The continuous-time safety filter~\eqref{QP} operates discretely in the simulation.
+At each $\Delta t = 0.1$ control step, numerical integration maps the auxiliary input to the physical control signal.}